-List of 3 large logistics real estate investors that are active in Europe
+List of 3 logistics real estate investors in Europe

 Many European real estate investors are actively investing in logistics properties.
 Especially through the rise of e-commerce, there is a constant need for logistics real estate, such as warehouses or distribution centers.
 In the following, we are highlighting three interesting European logistics real estate investors.